 The Thursday classes of fifth grade and sixth grade did works that mirrored my sample.
 A solid background.
 Hand-torn shapes.

-For many, figuring out how to get paper big enough to cover the board TOO UP MUCH of the 50 minute class period.
+For many, figuring out how to get paper big enough to cover the board TOOK UP MUCH of the 50 minute class period.
 Some traced the board on top of the paper, then cut that shape out, and glued it down.
 Some hand tore a shape larger than the board and glued that down.
 Some wrapped the paper around all four edges of the board.
 Some covered the back side as well.
 Lots of figuring went into THAT.

 Interesting.
 One large torn shape.
 Strips to create borders.
 And delicate torn strips along bottom border edge.
 Done by a student.
 Bravo!!